with Christine Valters Paintner and guest teachers Betsey Beckmann, Jamie Marich, and Aisling Richmond

 - Please note that you will need to purchase your own copy of The Wisdom of the Body in addition to the registration for this retreat.
 The book is not included but easily purchased online at Amazon, Barnes and Noble, or ordered through your local bookseller.

-- Day 1: Webinar audio with Christine (exploring the theme and practice for the week and leading you in the guided meditation)
+- Day 1: Audio session with Christine (exploring the theme and practice for the week and leading you in the guided meditation)

 - Day 2: Embracing our ally for the journey (women saints and mystics) - audio guide from Christine